paulio11/P5-Pokebox/README.md

 This file includes three functions:

-- `FetchPokemonList()`, which retrieves a list of the 1,010 current Pokémon from the PokéAPI's _pokemon_ endpoint.
+- `FetchPokemonList()`, which retrieves a list of the 1,010 current Pokémon from PokéAPI's _pokemon_ endpoint.
-- `FetchSpeciesData()`, which fetches species data for a Pokémon from the PokéAPI's _pokemon-species_ endpoint.
+- `FetchSpeciesData()`, which fetches species data for a Pokémon from PokéAPI's _pokemon-species_ endpoint.
 - `FetchPokemonData()`, a comprehensive function that takes either a query or a list as arguments and retrieves data from two PokéAPI endpoints.
 It returns data based on processing time, results, or errors received.
 The file contains detailed comments explaining the function's implementation.
 Please refer to the file for more detailed information.

 ### Other